Tamim-29/Tamim-29/README.md

 ## About Me
 I'm a dedicated and passionate developer with a deep interest in Web Development & Networking .
 A little bit eccedentesiast.
+## Bio
+A man's duty doesn't end with his heartbeat, if i'm not here, soul's continuation of my will, call him...!!
 ## Skills
   🧠 Problem Solving
   🌐 Networking